420Cry/420cry-api/README.md

 ```bash
 make test
 ```
-This command applies gofumpt and goimports to fix formatting and organize imports.

 ## ⚠️ Ensure Go Tools Are in Your PATH (MAC OS)

 If you encounter a "command not found" error when running `make lint-fix`, it's likely because your Go-installed binaries are not in your system `PATH`.